AiursoftWeb/Infrastructures/doc/User Authentication/Aiursoft authentication.md

 > https://yourapp.com/sign-in-aiursoft?code=12345&state=aaaaa

-State is the value you passed in the last step. **Code** is what you need.
+`State` is the value you passed in the last step.

+**Code** represents the identity of the user.

 ## Get an access token

 You need an access token to authenticate your app.

-Get one [here](../App%20Authentication/API.md#AccessToken) with your app id and app secret.
+Read [here](../App%20Authentication/API.md#AccessToken) to get your app id and app secret.

-## Transfer the code to user's open ID
+## Transfer the code to the user's open ID

-Code is one time used.
+`Code` is one time used.
 Can only be used in 5 minutes.
 It doesn't represent the user's identity.

-Open ID is static.
-One user can only have one unique open Id.
+Open ID is always the unique ID of that user.
 It never change.

-To get open ID from code, call API [here](./Account.md#CodeToOpenId).
+To get the `Open ID` from `Code`, call our API [here](./Account.md#CodeToOpenId).

 Now you can focus on your own logic.